mattburnett-repo/generic-fse-code-challenge/backend/Readme.md

 # Backend

-This is the backend part of the [Junior Fullstack Engineer code challenge](../Readme.md)
+This is the backend part of the [Generic Fullstack Engineer code challenge](../Readme.md)

 This code consumes data from a REST API.
 API doc can be viewed at
 * The repo for the datastore: https://github.com/mattburnett-repo/feather-fullstack-codechallenge-datastore